 Like with many changes you need to start from yourself, for example, start from writing Makefiles to extract common tasks and have them easily accessible through abstract commands.
 Then scale the automation up, try to automate recurrent processes in your next project together with your team.
 If you're lucky, in time it may cause automation of company-wide processes.
 But beware, it is a slow and tedious process.
 You will probably also have to do it in your free hours and not during project’s budget hours.
 It may sound harsh, but think of it as an investment - you’ll have much less to do in the future projects.

 However, it’s not as time-consuming as it may look.
 When you start your research, you’ll surely find a ton of tools (mostly open-source) that can do what you need with a simple setup.
-If your team prevents you from automating, change a team.
-If your company forbids it (without any real reason), change a company.
+If your team prevents you from automating, change the team.
+If your company forbids it (without any real reason), change the company.

 Finally, automation addicts.
 Once you start automating recurring actions, you’ll want to automate EVERYTHING, so watch out :)

-*This article was created on the base of my talk at Szczecin’s Netcamp meetups for developers & IT industry.
+*This article was created based on my talk at Szczecin’s Netcamp meetups for developers & IT industry.
 Full talk in polish with additional demo: